EmergingTextiles: Understanding Our API

 How to Find Your API Endpoints

 You don't need to memorize or look up endpoint URLs.
 Every data table on our website includes a green "Copy API Endpoint" button right below it.
-Simply click the button, and the full endpoint URL is copied to your clipboard, ready to paste into Excel or any other tool.
+Click it, and the full URL is copied to your clipboard.

 1